AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 The methodology of attaining a calibration curve has been listed in experimental methods.
 A calibration curve is used to determine the concentration of an unknown solution based on previous measurements of solutions of known concentrations.
 To use the FBSD for the HRS team apparatus, the following steps must be taken.

-1. Connect the sensor to ProCoDA **[Use consistent punctuation.]**
+1. Connect the sensor to ProCoDA. **[Use consistent punctuation.]**
-2. Attach **[the sensor]** to the 1-in PVC tube by placing both sides of the sensor around the tube.
+2. Attach the sensor**[the sensor]** to the 1-in PVC tube by placing both sides of the sensor around the tube.
 Because of the magnets on the sides, the sensor should clasp well on its own.
 3. Using ProCoDA read the voltage values and use the subsequent calibration curve to determine the corresponding concentration/turbidity.

 *Note: the calibration curve is still being developed.*